AUSTRALIA-WIDE LOW FLAT RATE $9.90

 What did it mean for ordinary believers to live a Christian life in late antiquity?
 In Christians at Home, Blake Leyerle explores this question through the writings, teachings, and reception of John Chrysostom—a priest of Antioch who went on to become the bishop of Constantinople in AD 397.

-By reading these perspectives on early Christian life through one another, Leyerle shows the clash of beliefs between Chrysostom and his lay listeners and, at the same time, highlights the shared understandings that bound them together.
-For both the preacher and his congregations, lived religion was necessarily rooted in practice, within which the household was a vital ritual arena, independent of clerical control.
+By reading these perspectives on early Christian life through one another, Leyerle clarifies the points of disagreement between Chrysostom and his lay listeners and, at the same time, highlights their shared understanding.
+For both the preacher and his congregations, the household formed a vital ritual arena, and lived religion was necessarily rooted in practice.
 Elegantly written and convincingly argued, this study will appeal to scholars of theology, classics, and the history of Christianity in particular.

 By: